mcyc/mufasa/docs/source/index.rst

 Installation
 ------------
-To install the latest version of **MUFASA**, clone its GitHub `repository <https://github.com/mcyc/mufasa>`_ and run the following command in your local directory:
+See the :doc:`Installation <installation>` page for details.
+To quickly install the latest version of **MUFASA**, clone its GitHub `repository <https://github.com/mcyc/mufasa>`_ and run the following command in your local repository directory:

 .. code-block:: bash

     pip install -e .

-For a more detailed guide, including installing stable versions, please see the :doc:`Installation Page <installation>`.

 Reference